clebert/onecfg-rust/README.md

 > One config file to generate them all.

-A tool for managing config files across multiple projects with the flexibility to use and customize [predefined](https://github.com/clebert/onecfg-lib) configurations.
-It streamlines the process of creating and updating these files.
+A program for managing config files across multiple projects with the flexibility to extend and customize [predefined](https://github.com/clebert/onecfg-lib) configurations.
+The idea is that a single config file can be used to control and generate all the necessary settings for a repository, reducing the need to manage multiple files or manually configure settings each time a project is set up or modified.

 ## Installation